beenotung/graceful-playwright/README.md

 ## Features

-- auto retry when `page.goto()` timeout or encountered `/ERR_NETWORK_CHANGED/i`
+- auto retry when `page.goto()` timeout or encountered `ERR_NETWORK_CHANGED`

 - auto restart page when `page.goto()` crashed with `/page crashed/i` error

-- helper method to auto retry when failed with `/The object has been collected to prevent unbounded heap growth/i` error
+- helper method to auto retry when failed with `The object has been collected to prevent unbounded heap growth` error

 - support restarting page from `Browser` or `BrowserContext` instance